monojitgoswami69/c_programming_assignments/assignment_1/README.md

 4. Perform addition: `a + b`
 5. Perform subtraction: `a - b`
 6. Perform multiplication: `a * b`
+7. Check if `b ≠ 0`:
-7. Perform division: `a / b` (typecast to float)
+   - If true, perform division: `a / b` (typecast to float)
-8. Perform modulus: `a % b`
+   - If true, perform modulus: `a % b`
+   - If false, display "Division/Modulus by zero is undefined"
-9. Display all results
+8. Display all results
-10. STOP
+9. STOP
 ### Source Code
 ```c
 #include <stdio.h>